 Hello and welcome to my blog.

 Long story short, I’ve worked as a police officer in Melbourne since I was 20.
 I was in my 18th year of operational duties when I was diagnosed with post-traumatic stress disorder (PTSD) and depression.

-PTSD is a very real hazard faced by police and other emergency service workers.
-With police in particular, there is still a very real stigma attached to PTSD and affected officers may be reluctant to seek help.
+PTSD is one of many occupational hazards faced by police and other emergency service workers – but so too is the associated stigma.
+Unfortunately, that old “suck it up” attitude still exists, which can make it hard for those affected to seek help.
 This is something that needs to be turned on its head.

 When I was first diagnosed, I wanted to read as much as I could about PTSD, but most of the stuff that was out there was clinical and/or military-based.
 I couldn’t really find anything biographical.
 I think it would’ve helped me to know that a lot of what I was going through wasn’t so abnormal.